indigocarmen/cloud_dfir_demo/README.md

 echo; echo "== SCRIPT COMPLETE" echo; echo "== $0 has completed"
 ```
-It may take a while for this step to complete, so continue on.
+It may take several hours for this step to complete, so continue on.
 Tag this EC2 Instance with the "Name" set to "SIFT Workstation"

 NOTE: Some may wonder why use a second EC2 instance, thinking that the Incident Response Workstation and the SIFT Workstation can be combined.
 For the demo, they could.
 However, it is a best practice to perform the forensic analysis in a different AWS Account.
 In practice, the analysis may be done by a different team member as well.